The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/skills-overview.md

 **Iron Will**
 ![](https://xiv.sleepyshiba.com/pld/assets/skill-ironwill.png)

-Toggle • 10s cooldown after toggling on • no cooldown for toggling off
+Toggle • 10s cooldown after toggling on • No cooldown for toggling off

 Increases enmity generation by 10x (Enmity is also known as aggro, hate, etc.)